frzambra/frzambra.github.io/pages/about.md

 I was born in the South-Central part of Chile in a city named Chillan, which is in the Bio-Bio, Region.
 I lived during most part of my young life there.

 During the year 2009 I worked with the University of Concepcion.
-Firt, in Santiago for a project working with water users organizations from the water basins of the metropolitan Region.
+First, in Santiago for a project working with water users organizations from the water basins of the metropolitan Region.
 I lived there for five months.
 Next, I moved to Combarbala a northern, desert, beautiful, and lonely city of Chile.
 To work with water users organizations in the North of Chile.

 On January 2010, I moved to central Chile, to the city of Quillota to get a job with the National Institute of Agricultural Development (INDAP), and I worked there for six months.
 Living there, on May 2010 my beloved son Matteo was born.